 Statins are prescription medications that can lower cholesterol and triglyceride levels.
 While over-the-counter (OTC) fish oil may have benefits for general heart health, it is not a recommended treatment for cholesterol.

 Fish oil contains omega-3, a type of essential fatty acid that may have a number of benefits.
-However, because OTC fish oil can come from a variety of sources, the amount of omega-3 in these supplements can vary substantially.
+However, because OTC fish oil can come from a variety of sources, the amount of omega-3 in these supplements

 In this article, we will discuss the differences between statins and fish oil supplements.
 We will also look at the benefits and side effects of each.

-Statins are drugs that doctors prescribe to help people:
+Statins are drugs that doctors prescribe to

 - decrease total blood cholesterol